 Newspapers: Under 30,000 Circulation

-- 1st place: Jo Ciavaglia, Bucks County Courier Times, “Inmate Suicides Raise Questions for Bucks County Jail”
+- 1st Place: Jo Ciavaglia, Bucks County Courier Times, “The Crime of Mental Illness”

-- 2nd place: Jo Ciavaglia, Bucks County Courier Times, “New Hope Police Taser Confusion Controversy”
+- 2nd Place: Jo Ciavaglia, Bucks County Courier Times, “Use of Force”

 TV: Philadelphia and Pittsburgh Markets

-TV: All Other Pa.
-Markets (not including Philadelphia and Pittsburgh)
+TV: All Pa.
+Markets, Excluding Philadelphia and Pittsburgh

 Radio and Podcasts: All Pa.
 Markets

-The first-place winner in each category of competition receives $400 and a plaque and the second-place winner in each category receives $100 and a certificate.
+First-place winners receive $400 and a plaque and second-place winners receive $100 and a certificate.

 Founded in 1895, the Pennsylvania Bar Association strives to promote justice, professional excellence and respect for the law; improve public understanding of the legal system; facilitate access of legal services; and serve the lawyer members of the state’s largest organized bar association.